Springboard Programme for Women

 - Develop clarity about what is important for you individually in your life and work, then make decisions and take action accordingly

-- Set goals and plan the direction of your life and work
+- Set goals and next steps, plan the direction of your life and work and start working towards it

 - Build confidence and resilience